 On my very first day of work itself, I realized that I was going to fall head over heels in love with the job.
 My job was to train a bunch of Trainee Engineers (new recruits) in Language and Communication Skills.
 Which meant that I got to interact with as many as 200 people who were around my age, every single week.
 A terrifying thought at first but incredibly rewarding as I later learned.
 I loved my job, the people I worked with, the engineers I trained, and the overall experience.

-In exactly one year, one month and 14 days since the day of the interview, I married my boyfriend of four years, left my job, and moved to a different continent to start everything afresh.
+In exactly one year, one month and two weeks since the day of the interview, I married my boyfriend of four years, left my job, and moved to a different continent to start everything afresh.
 Because when the time is right, you just know.

 On February 16, 2017, Meenal and I officially launched the blog of Desi Oursiders at www.feminismindia.com

 With our writers, poets, and creators, we aim to use our platform to bring a community of men and women who want to be a part of the generation that's starting to address previously ignored voices.

 So if you're on this page, you've hopefully already gone through some other parts of this website and wanted to get to know the face and brain behind the screen, managing and writing on this little personal space of mine on the internet.
 Thanks for stopping by!
 If you go through the stuff written here, you'll get a glimpse into a small part of my life and a big part of my little brain.
 Hope you enjoy your time here!